cloudfoundry/java-buildpack-memory-calculator/README.md

 Please consult the [Java Buildpack][] documentation for up to date configuration information.

 The document [Java Buildpack Memory Calculator v3][] provides some rationale for the memory calculator externals.

+### Compressed class space size

+According to the [HotSpot GC Tuning Guide][]:

+> The MaxMetaspaceSize applies to the sum of the committed compressed class space and the space for the other class metadata.

+so the memory calculator does not set the compressed class space size (`-XX:CompressedClassSpaceSize`) since the memory for the compressed class space is bounded by the maximum metaspace size (`-XX:MaxMetaspaceSize`).

+[HotSpot GC Tuning Guide]: https://docs.oracle.com/javase/8/docs/technotes/guides/vm/gctuning/considerations.html

 ### Command line options